×

 What do expats find most challenging?

 "Be careful about who you choose as friends, because the general advice I give is that people will always take your kindness for weakness.
 NEVER disclose info about yourself.
 Stay out of people's business and keep people out of yours.
 After a while you will see that Jamaicans rarely disclose their intentions or plans.
 They'll be packing their bags to go overseas but they won't tell you until the last moment if they feel the need to.
 If you're able to, keep guard dogs, don't stop to talk to strangers, don't listen to hard-luck stories, keep it moving, Don't think you can be a saviour because your life will soon become very difficult and uncomfortable - if you want to help, support, reach out directly to charities.
 Remember.
 People here adopt the saying that a fool and his money are soon parted.
 It's possible to have the best life here but you have to know and understand what you'll be getting yourself into.
-It's not all beaches and sunsets," explained one expat.
+It's not all beaches and sunsets," remarked one in Jamaica.

 "Expats in Jamaica often find the local culture to be quite different from what they are used to, and can find it challenging to adjust to the pace of life and the way society is structured.
 Jamaican culture is heavily reliant upon familial networks, which can be alienating to those from other cultures.
 Additionally, the social and economic inequalities in Jamaica can be difficult to come to terms with.
 The tropical climate and Ministry of Health sanitation regulations can also take some getting used to, as expats may not be familiar with tropical conditions or local diseases and health threats," said one person in Jamaica.